 The test is free, even for multiple tests.
 It is completely acceptable to take the test more than once and on a regular basis.
 We encourage you to test as often as reasonable but not more than once every three days if showing signs of illness, or once a week if healthy.
 Other situations that may impact your decision to test include: (a) time between tests; (b) following situations where you were unable to maintain physical distancing for an extended period, or (c) when you believe that you have been around an individual with the virus.

 COVID-19 is a communicable disease that is easily spread.
 Re-testing is the very best way to protect your friends and loved ones with whom you come into contact.
 Regular testing has the opportunity of detecting the virus early.
 Early detection makes it possible to identify viral infection providing the option of early intervention, treatment and providing necessary information so that appropriate isolation or quarantine procedures can begin, further protecting the people you see most often.
 Using this testing approach, we can greatly reduce the spread of the virus.

-Both SAFE testing using saliva and the nasal swab testing utilized at Student Health Services are safe and both have been scientifically proven to be reliable.
+Both the Diagnostic Genomics Laboratory testing using saliva and the nasal swab testing utilized at Student Health Services are safe and both have been scientifically proven to be reliable.
 The only instance where an individual must test at SHS is when they are displaying symptoms.